EHfive/einat-ebpf/README.md

 You can also set the program to operates in "Address-Dependent Filtering" mode with `-m/--mode` flag, e.g. `bpf-full-cone-nat --ifname eth0 --mode 2`.

 To test if this works, you can use tools below on internal network behind NAT.
-Notice you could only got "Full Cone NAT" if your external network is already "Full Cone" NAT or is a public IP.
+Notice you could only got "Full Cone" NAT if your external network is already "Full Cone" NAT or has a public IP.

 -   `stunclient` from [stuntman](https://github.com/jselbie/stunserver)
 -   [stun-nat-behaviour](https://github.com/pion/stun/tree/master/cmd/stun-nat-behaviour)